Brief definition

 Checklist

-Quick check: Is your payroll accounting well-positioned?
+Quick check: Is your payroll accounting well set up?

-• Master data changes are clearly regulated (who reports, who checks, who maintains).
+- Master data changes are clearly regulated (who reports, who checks, who maintains).

-• There is an approval process (including delegation).
+- There is an approval process (including delegation).

 Please note: This checklist is deliberately general and does not replace an individual assessment of your specific case.